melodysyue/stg_gtseq/README.md

   - sumstats_acrosspops.csv: summary statistics for 55,112 SNPs, generated using polyfreqs output files.
   - N502_primer.csv: primer information of 502 loci in the final optimized GTseq panel.
   - GTseq_sturgeon_primer_probe_final502.txt: primer/probe file for the final GTseq panel with 502 loci.
+  - primer_great.csv: primer information of 206 loci with 258 great SNPs.

 `./data/gtseq/`:
   - sturgeon_sampleinfo_updated.csv: sample meta information for 936 samples used in GTseq.